Charles Sturt University

 Elite athlete and performer program adjustments

 As a member of the Elite Athlete Friendly University Network, we offer personalised support for elite athletes and performers.
 If you’re an elite athlete or performer, you can access special consideration for admission (SCA) when you apply direct to Charles Sturt.
-SCA aims to address educational disadvantage, considering circumstances that may have affected your ability to perform well educationally.
-You’ll still need to apply for your course via the standard UAC/VTAC admission process.
+SCA aims to address educational disadvantage, considering circumstances that may have affected your ability to perform well academically.
+You’ll still need to apply for your course via the standard UAC admission process.

 Charles Sturt University access programs